-In the normal course of business, the Company is exposed to market risk from changes in interest rates and foreign exchange rates.
+In the normal course of business, the Company is exposed to market risk from changes in interest rates.
 To manage the exposure to those risks, the Company generally identifies its net exposure and utilizes transactions which can mitigate market risks.
 Additionally, the Company enters into various derivative transactions pursuant to the Company's risk management policies in response to counterparty exposure and to hedge specific risks.
-The types of derivatives used by the Company are primarily interest rate swaps and foreign exchange forward contracts.
+The types of derivatives used by the Company are primarily interest rate swaps.